Stochastic Analysis with Modelled Distributions: Abstract

 \section{Abstract}

 Using a Besov topology on spaces of modelled distributions in the framework of Hairer's regularity structures, we prove the reconstruction theorem on these Besov spaces with negative regularity.
-The Besov spaces of modelled distributions are shown to be UMD Banach spaces and of martingale type $2$, which guarantees a rich stochastic integration theory for stochastic processes with values in these spaces.
+The Besov spaces of modelled distributions are shown to be UMD Banach spaces and of martingale type~$2$.
+As a consequence, this gives access to a rich stochastic integration theory and to existence and uniqueness results for mild solutions of semilinear stochastic partial differential equations in these spaces of modelled distributions and for distribution-valued SDEs.
 Furthermore, we provide a Fubini type theorem allowing to interchange the order of stochastic integration and reconstruction.